tenderbarbarian/personal-portfolio/src/projects/MyBills.md

 - From the pop-up select the google account you want to use
 - Your dashboard screen should open with your name on the top-right
 - App Navigation :
-    1. __Dashboard__: Clicking the *Expensify* text on the header from any page will redirect you to the expenses dashboard.
+    1. __Dashboard__: Clicking the *MyBills* text on the header from any page will redirect you to the expenses dashboard.
     2. __Logout__: The *Logout* button on the top right of the header will log you out from the current session.
 All your expenses will be saved for further use.

 ### Creating an expense